Agslz/rickroll-bomber-whatsapp/README.md

 - **Give a Star**: If you find this script helpful, consider giving a star to this repository.
 Your support is greatly appreciated.

 Thank you for using this script and for your interest in my projects! 😊

+---

+### This code is in no way affiliated with, authorized, maintained, sponsored, or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This is an independent and unofficial code.
+Use at your own risk.··

+---